numpy/numpy/doc/source/reference/c-api/array.rst

        *(type_out *)out_data = *(type_in)in_data;

    The unaligned loops are currently only used in casts and will never be picked in ufuncs (ufuncs create a temporary copy to ensure aligned inputs).
-   These flags are ignored when ``NPY_METH_get_loop`` is defined, where instead whichever loop returned by the ``get_loop`` function is used.
+These slot IDs are ignored when ``NPY_METH_get_loop`` is defined, where instead whichever loop returned by the ``get_loop`` function is used.

 .. c:macro:: NPY_METH_contiguous_indexed_loop

    A specialized inner-loop option to speed up common ``ufunc.at`` computations.

+.. c:type:: int (PyArrayMethod_StridedLoop)(PyArrayMethod_Context *context, \
+        char *const *data, const npy_intp *dimensions, const npy_intp *strides, \
+        NpyAuxData *auxdata)

+   An implementation of an ArrayMethod loop.
+All of the loop slot IDs listed above must provide a ``PyArrayMethod_StridedLoop`` implementation.
+The *context* is a struct containing context for the loop operation - in particular the input descriptors.
+The *data* are an array of pointers to the beginning of the input and output array buffers.
+The *dimensions* are the loop dimensions for the operation.
+The *strides* are an ``nargs`` length array of strides for each input.
+The *auxdata* is an optional set of auxiliary data that can be passed in to the loop - helpful to turn on and off optional behavior or reduce boilerplate by allowing similar ufuncs to share loop implementations or to allocate space that is persistent over multiple strided loop calls.

 .. c:macro:: NPY_METH_get_loop